 John Legend: The Foundation of Our Marriage Was There

 “[Chrissy] is so good [at parenting].
 She’s so attentive, she’s so loving and she also has a great sense of humor about it all.
-It was already the three of us with Luna and it’s really fun bringing someone new into that and giving him so much love and seeing Luna show him so much love, too.
-It’s been fun watching [my daughter] become a big sister… [Chrissy and I] really love and respect and admire each other,” John Legend told Today.
+It was already the three of us with Luna and it’s really fun bringing someone new into that and giving him so much love and seeing Luna show him so much love, too,” Legend said before the birth.
+It’s been fun watching [my daughter] become a big sister… [Chrissy and I] really love and respect and admire each other,” John Legend told Today in a 2018 interview.
 “I think that’s the foundation of who we are as a couple and we actually enjoy each other’s company.
 My wife makes me laugh all the time.
 I make her laugh occasionally.
 Everyone knows she’s funnier than I am.” — John Legend

 Ryan Reynolds: “We’re Very Conscious of Being Present as Parents”

 “[Blake and I] are very conscious of being very present as parents.
 I come from a big family and so does Blake, and we want to create a very warm and happy environment for our children.
 I’m a little more sentimental [now.]
-I can lay it on pretty thick,” Ryan Reynolds told Today.
+I can lay it on pretty thick,” Ryan Reynolds told Today in a 2018 interview.
 “I’ve always been sentimental, since I was a kid.
 Having a family means that you stop worrying about a lot of stupid things and you start focusing on the present.”

 Ashton Kutcher: My Relationship With My Wife Always Comes First